Skip to main content

 Boise Bench window replacement ranges

-Single window replacement (1 window, mid-tier vinyl or fiberglass-clad): $800–$2,500 / 1 week (after lead time)
+Single-window replacement (1 window, mid-tier vinyl or fiberglass-clad): $800–$2,500 / 1 week (after lead time)

 Selective 5–10 window replacement (5–10 failing windows replaced, originals preserved elsewhere): $6,500–$14,000 / 2–3 weeks

-Egress window addition (code-compliant basement bedroom egress): $4,500–$9,500 / 2–3 weeks
+Egress window addition (basement bedroom) (Code-compliant basement bedroom egress with window well): $4,500–$9,500 / 2–3 weeks

-Whole-house vinyl replacement (all 10–15 windows replaced with mid-tier vinyl): $12,000–$22,000 / 3–5 weeks
+Whole-house vinyl or fiberglass-clad replacement (All 10–15 windows replaced with mid-tier vinyl or fiberglass-clad): $12,000–$22,000 / 3–5 weeks

-Whole-house wood-clad replacement (all 10–15 windows replaced with premium wood-clad): $18,000–$32,000 / 4–6 weeks
+Whole-house wood-clad replacement (All 10–15 windows replaced with premium wood-clad (Marvin, Pella, Andersen)): $18,000–$32,000 / 4–6 weeks

 Unlike the North End, the Boise Bench is not within a Historic District.
 There is no Historic Preservation Commission review for exterior modifications, so siding changes, window replacements, additions, and exterior color changes don't trigger the lengthy Certificate of Appropriateness process that constrains North End projects.
 This makes Bench projects significantly faster from contract signing to construction start (typically 6–10 weeks vs 14–22 weeks for comparable North End scope).